Outsourcing vs In-House Development

 How do you maintain code quality and security with outsourced development?

 Maintain quality and security through: (1) Rigorous vendor vetting (check references, security certifications, past work), (2) Comprehensive contracts with IP assignment, NDAs, and data protection clauses, (3) Mandatory code reviews for all pull requests, (4) Automated testing requirements (unit, integration, E2E), (5) CI/CD pipelines with quality gates, (6) Regular security audits and penetration testing, (7) Secure infrastructure with proper access controls, (8) Clear coding standards and documentation requirements.
 Reputable outsourcing partners have mature security practices (ISO 27001, SOC 2) and welcome client oversight.
 Schedule monthly security reviews and quarterly comprehensive audits.
+Item (2) on that list is the one StepTo puts first rather than last: an NDA, a data processing agreement and IP assignment terms are all signed before any work begins, so code ownership is never something a client has to negotiate mid-project.

 What metrics should I track to compare outsourcing vs in-house performance?